Home » Archive by category "Race News" (Page 6)

 Lighting

 Petzl’s remains the favorite light brand for all runners regardless of finish time (sub or over-24 hour) with Black Diamond second again.
-Only one runner was able to complete the course without a light – Jim Walmsley (and he did have a Petzl just in case!)
+All the top 10 men completed the race (under 16 hours) and did not require a headlamp!

 Packs